apacpe/nano-stack-training-1/readme.md

 git remote add origin https://github.com/[your username]/[your repo name].git
 git push origin master
 ```
-2. You will be prompted to enter your GitHub username and password
+If you are prompted to enter your GitHub username and password:
-3. Go to your GitHub Settings > Developer Settings > [Personal Access Token](https://github.com/settings/tokens)
+* Go to your GitHub Settings > Developer Settings > [Personal Access Token](https://github.com/settings/tokens)
-4. Generate a new token with all permissions and no expiry date.
+* Generate a new token with all permissions and no expiry date.
 Enter this token as your password.

-5. Log into Cyclic > click on the Link your own tab > link the repository you have just created > Approve & Install
+2. Log into Cyclic > click on the Link your own tab > link the repository you have just created > Approve & Install
-6. Your web application is now accessible on a public URL i.e. https://dark-bee-dirndl.cyclic.app/
+3. Your web application is now accessible on a public URL e.g. https://dark-bee-dirndl.cyclic.app/

 ## Project directory structure
 Your final project directory should have the following structure: